"V" device: History

+General Martin Dempsey in 2012 wearing a Bronze Star ribbon (third row from top, right side) with "V" device.

 In 2011, the Department of Defense changed its awards manual regulations concerning the Medal of Honor (MOH), specifying that the "V" device instead of the oak leaf cluster and 5/16 inch star would be used to denote additional citations in the rare event of a service member being awarded a second MOH.
 By May 2015, the Department of Defense changed its awards manual again concerning the MOH, specifying that a separate MOH is presented to an individual for each succeeding act that justifies an award.
-There has not been a living repeat MOH recipient since the World War I era, so the "V" device has yet to be worn in this fashion by a living recipient.
+There has not been a living repeat MOH-recipient since the World War I era, so the "V" device was never worn in this fashion by a living recipient.

 Until 2017, the criteria and conditions under which the "V" device could be awarded differed among the services.
 For the Army, the "V" was worn solely to denote "participation in acts of heroism involving conflict with an armed enemy".
 For the Navy, Marine Corps, and Coast Guard, the "V" could be worn to denote combat heroism, or to recognize individuals who were "exposed to personal hazard during direct participation in combat operations".
 For the Air Force, the "V" could be worn on the Bronze Star Medal to denote heroism in combat, but also on the Commendation Medal and Achievement Medal to denote heroism or for being "placed in harm's way" during contingency deployment operations.

 Prior to 1 January 2014, the device was also authorized on Outstanding Unit Awards and Organizational Excellence Awards to indicate the unit participated in direct combat support actions.
 The "V" device is also authorized for the Air Medal by all the services where heroism in aerial combat was involved on an individual mission.
 On 15 August 2016, the Coast Guard changed their criteria such that new awards of the "V" would be for valor only, to denote a heroic act or acts while participating in conflict or combat with an armed enemy.
 On 6 January 2016, the Department of Defense announced that it was revising its military decorations and awards program to include a "V" device change to its original 1940s use of denoting heroism in combat only on specific decorations for the military services.
-Two new "C" and "R" devices will also be used on relevant awards.
+The "C" device and "R" device, introduced in March 2017, are now also used on relevant awards.